Kurdeus/Devowser/README.md

 ## Devowser

-A lightweight, undetectable browser automation tool that launches a Chrome browser instance without triggering anti-bot detection systems.
-Devowser helps you automate browsing tasks while maintaining a natural browsing profile.
+a lightweight and undetectable browser automation tool that uses Chrome to perform browsing tasks, It ensures a clean browsing profile and minimal resource usage.

 ## Features